The Chase (British game show): The Chasers' Road Trip: Trains, Brains and Automobiles

 In November 2020, ITV announced another spin-off in which The Beast, The Dark Destroyer and The Governess go on a road trip around the world.
 On their travels, they play against child geniuses, great apes, dolphins and robots.
 The series takes them to the UK, the US and Japan.
 Episode 1 of the show aired on 21 January 2021, episode 2 aired on 28 January 2021 and episode 3 aired on 4 February 2021.
 The series was narrated by Rob Brydon.

 The Chase: Sidemen Edition

 On 11 February 2024, the popular British YouTube group the Sidemen posted a comedic spin-off episode of The Chase on their group channel, with clips also shared on The Chases official YouTube channel.
 The video was filmed on the show's set, and also used the on-set cameras and crew whilst using the graphics and music from the TV programme.
-It also features a guest appearance from Bradley Walsh during a brief intermission.
+It also features a guest appearance from Bradley Walsh during a surprise interlude.

-Fellow YouTuber Stephen "Stephen Tries" Lawson hosted, while Sidemen members were the Chaser and contestants: Vikram "Vikkstar123" Barn was the Chaser (nicknamed "The 123"), while the contestants competing in pairs were Olajide "KSI" Olatunji, Simon "Miniminter" Minter, Joshua "Zerkaa" Bradley, Tobi "TBJZL" Brown, Ethan "Behzinga" Payne and Harry "WroeToShaw" Lewis.
+Fellow YouTuber Stephen "Stephen Tries" Lawson hosted, while Sidemen members were the Chaser and contestants: Vikram "Vikkstar123" Barn was the Chaser (nicknamed "The 123"), while the contestants competing in pairs were Olajide "KSI" Olatunji, Simon "Miniminter" Minter, Joshua "Zerkaa" Bradley, Tobi "TBJZL" Brown, Ethan "Behzinga" Payne and Harry "Wroetoshaw" Lewis.

+The Chase Around the World

+In January 2026, ITV announced they had commissioned a new prime-time spin-off series entitled The Chase Around the World.
+The series features 6 contestants who attempt to find the Chasers across various locations around the globe.
+It is the first project produced under ITV Studios label Bright Entertainment, and commenced broadcasting on 16 July 2026 with the final episode airing on 20 August 2026.
+In September 2026, it was reported that the spin-off series would be axed; however, ITV has confirmed that discussions were still ongoing.